One season (12-5-2 through 2017)

-Jonathan Garbar is the fourth head coach of the women's soccer program at Franklin Pierce (hiring release), and will enter his debut season with the Ravens in 2017.
-He comes to Franklin Pierce with an extensive résumé of success over five seasons at the junior college level at Monroe College in New York.
+Jonathan Garbar wrapped up his first season as the head coach of the Franklin Pierce University women's soccer program in 2017 (hiring release).
+The fourth head coach in program history, through one season at the helm in Rindge, Garbar has posted a 12-5-2 record (.684 winning percentage) over 19 games.
+He joined Franklin Pierce after establishing an extensive résumé of success over five seasons at the junior college level at Monroe College in New York.

 Rindge will be the first NCAA coaching stop for Garbar, who most recently spent five seasons as the head women's soccer coach at Monroe College.
 He took over in the program's first year after elevating to the Division I level of the National Junior College Athletic Association, and promptly rattled off a 72-7-4 record (.892 winning percentage).
 Garbar's tenure at Monroe was highlighted by a national title in 2014, as well as a national semifinal appearance in 2015, and back-to-back-to-back district and regional titles in 2013, 2014 and 2015.
 The 2014 national championship earned him National Coach of the Year honors from the National Soccer Coaches Association of America.